khalido/nd101/README.md

     tf.Variable(tf.truncated_normal(layer_2_weight_shape, stddev=0.1)),
     tf.Variable(tf.truncated_normal(layer_3_weight_shape, stddev=0.1))
 ```
+A normal distribution means that the weights will tend to be closer to the mean rather than uniformly distributed.

 todo: run a simple network on MNIST with different weights and see in tensorboard
 todo: find some approchable resources on weights